 North Carolina Child Support Guidelines

 North Carolina Child Support Guidelines are based on economic data which represent adjusted estimates of average total household spending for children between birth and age 18, excluding child care, health insurance and healthcare costs in excess of $250 per year.
 Expenses incurred during visitation are not factored into the guidelines.
-The family lawyers at the North Carolina family law office of Haas Tharrington, P.A. help clients interpret these guidelines.
+The family lawyers at the North Carolina family law office of Haas & Associates, P.A. help clients interpret these guidelines.

 Different worksheets are used for the calculations depending on how much time the child spends with each parent: